-Under the guidance of a supervisor, students following a BA Honors in English Degree must submit a Dissertation.
-Students are required to select a topic in the field of English and get the approval of the Subject Coordinator and the Head of the Department.
-Under the guidance of the supervisor, students should initially develop a research proposal and then complete the research.
-It is needed to submit a Dissertation containing maximum of 15000 - 20000 words (Guidelines for the preparation of the Research Project is available in the Department)
+Under the guidance of a Supervisor, students following the BA Honours Degree Programme in English must submit a Dissertation to the Department.
+Students are required to select a topic in the field of English and obtain the approval of the Subject Coordinator and the Head of Department.
+Under the guidance of the Supervisor, students should initially develop a research proposal and then complete the research.
+It is needed to submit a dissertation containing a maximum of 15000 -

+20000 words (Guidelines for the preparation of such research is available in the Department).